quq99/Sp19_compiler/PA3/README.md

 Dear Prof. Soffa and TAs,

+My name is Qian Qu, computing ID is qq8jn.

 For convenience, you can run `sh test.sh` under `PA3/PA3Start` directory.
 It would automatically run makefile and test case.